joshbrew/BiquadFilters.js/README.md

 # Biquadjs
 A simple javascript adaptation of a set of useful Biquad filters from an obscure arachnoid.com python tutorial.
 See the example html for usage.
 I combed the internet for this and I use these for EEG signal filtering.
+These will work in nodejs with imports, or just paste it into your html page and delete the exports.

 Features:
 * Low pass